Session 2.1: Get Claude on your laptop, plan for the office

 4. Default hotkey: hold Fn.
 Hold, talk, release — your words appear at the cursor.

-Step 2: Install Claude Code CLI (2 minutes)
+Step 2: Install the CLI (2 minutes)

 In your terminal: